Relentless demand drives expansion of Hydro66 data centre

 Hydro66 chief commercial officer Paul Morrison says they have built a diversified customer base by developing extreme power density at hyperscale.

-According to Hydro66, the main drivers behind companies moving their data into third party data centres are cost and scalability.
-HPC app users like hashrate services, automotive modelling, driverless cars, AI, mapping, and weather simulation are attracted by grid resilience and an approximate 50 percent cost reduction compared to legacy data centres, Hydro66 says.
+According to Hydro66, the main drivers behind companies moving their data into third party data centers are cost and scalability.
+HPC app users like hashrate services, automotive modelling, driverless cars, AI, mapping, and weather simulation are attracted by grid resilience and an approximate 50 percent cost reduction compared to legacy data centers, Hydro66 says.